 Aside from the doctor’s name, practice name, and dates of treatment, make sure to record your pain level and complaints at both the beginning and end of the appointment.
 This is valuable information- it helps your attorney, and doctor, see if you are improving, or digressing, in terms of levels of pain.

 Any prescriptions that your doctor prescribes should be included in your journal.
-Be sure to include the type of medication, the doctor who prescribed it, the dosage and dates you consume it.
+Be sure to include the type of medication, the doctor who prescribed it, the dosage, and the dates you consume it.
 If the medication helps you, mark that down.
 If the medication does not help you or if you feel any side effects, be sure to include that information in your journal as well (aside from immediately notifying your doctor).

 Another valuable piece of information to your case is what you can and cannot do after the accident.
 For instance, a lot of injured people cannot do the same daily activities as well as (or not at all anymore) they used to before the date of the accident.
 Some of these activities include cooking, cleaning, driving lifting children, taking care of your pets, sleeping, working, climbing stairs, sexual activities, etc. These are activities that affect your daily life as well as those whom you take care of.
 Keeping a list of these daily activities will benefit your attorney and your case in that your attorney can use this information to help increase the compensation you receive when working out a settlement figure with the insurance companies or defense counsel.